umputun/remark42/site/src/docs/manuals/nginx/index.md

 title: Configure with Nginx
 ---

-## How to configure remark42 with nginx reverse proxy
+## How to configure remark42 with Nginx reverse proxy

 Example of nginx configuration (reverse proxy) running remark42 service on remark42.example.com